7targets/7targets-docs/_posts/2021-06-14-how-to-update-mismatched-names-and-email-addresses-at-scale.md

 ## Step-7

-To edit the dragged file
+To edit from the uploaded file

 Correct the name and email in the file.